Hey guys, this is Omegalfa from The World of CD-i for the 2nd Chronicle!

 4 buttons for this one, 2 times button #1, 1 time button #2 and 1 time button #3.

 A speed selector is available in the bottom front side.
-Normal speed, double speed and triple speed.
+Normal speed and double speed.

 This speed selector will only boost the cursor.